-Freya is one of the young people taking advantage of our Believe & Achieve programme to help achieve her goals.
+Freya is one of the young people who has taken advantage of our Believe & Achieve programme to help achieve her goals.

-In an honest and open account she shares her story of fighting back from meningitis and how Believe and Achieve is providing a good opportunity for her to meet people of her own age affected by the disease and build her confidence.
+In an honest and open account she shares her story of fighting back from meningitis and how Believe and Achieve has provided a good opportunity for her to meet people of her own age affected by the disease and build her confidence.

-“I was taken to hospital age 23 on the 4th of November 2016, after my doctor suspected meningitis due to a rash on my chin.
+“I was taken to hospital age 23 on 4 November 2016, after my doctor suspected meningitis due to a rash on my chin.
 I spent seven days in intensive care, where it was discovered I had meningococcal B with septicaemia.
-I then spent five days in the respiratory ward."
+I then spent five days in the respiratory ward.

 No one explained